Density matrix of chaotic quantum systems: Diagonal elements in the spin lattice models

-The width of the energy shell is set to $2\Delta\bar{E}=2$ in practice to contain enough number of eigenstates.
-But it is worth mentioning that $\Delta\bar{E}$ can be made smaller and smaller as the system's size increases, since the density of states increases.
-And in thermodynamic limit, $\Delta\bar{E} $ can be made arbitrarily small, while there are still infinite number of states in the shell.
-Fig.~\ref{fig1} shows $\left(\overline{\rho_{\alpha\alpha}} \cdot D\right)$ as a function of $\bar{E}$.
-It fits well into a Gaussian function (the solid line).
-The deviation should be attributed to the finite system's size in numerical simulation.
-We expect that the deviation vanishes in thermodynamic limit.
+According to Eq.~(\ref{NESSHd}), the diagonal element $\rho_{\alpha\alpha}$ is a Gaussian function in average.
+We use $\overline{\rho_{\alpha\alpha}}$ to denote the average of $\rho_{\alpha\alpha}$ over a thin energy shell centered at $\bar{E}$.
+The width of energy shell is set to $2\Delta\bar{E}=2$ so that it contains enough number of eigenstates.
+It is worth mentioning that $\Delta\bar{E}$ can be made smaller and smaller as the system's size increases.
+And in thermodynamic limit, $\Delta\bar{E} $ can be made arbitrarily small while there are still infinite number of states in the shell.
+Fig.~\ref{fig1} shows $\overline{\rho_{\alpha\alpha}} D$ as a function of $\bar{E}$.
+It does fit a Gaussian function (the solid line).